 These requests are handled within the Trust by specific Subject Access Request (SAR) leads within each division.
 Please contact the relevant divisional SAR lead directly for advice and guidance.

-From 1st April 2023 onwards, all Subject Access Requests (SAR) and access requests must be logged on Radar.
-This to ensure that the Trust has a complete record of all such requests and it can monitor compliance with these requests.
+From 1st April 2023 onwards, all Subject Access Requests (SAR), Access to Health Records Act (AHRA) requests in relation to deceased patients, and all other access requests must be logged on Radar.
+This is to ensure that the Trust has a complete record of all such requests and it can monitor compliance with these requests.

 It is imperative that all such requests are identified and correctly categorised on Radar since requests may have different legal deadlines dependent on which legislation they are being requested under.